 There are so many ways to nurture your mind at Regent.
 We invite you to study in whatever capacity you can.
 Regent is known for its degree programs, but we offer a breadth of options for part-time study and personal enrichment—for credit or otherwise.

-We offer four distinct graduate programs, and a variety of ways to take your courses.
+We offer five distinct graduate programs, and a variety of ways to take your courses.

 For more information, view our Graduate Program Admissions Requirements.